Last Updated on

 - Rustoleum Metallic Spray Paint in Oil Rubbed Bronze

 Cleaning the pipe was necessary.
 When I purchased it, I noticed how dirty it was and immediately knew that I needed to prep the surface before spray painting it.
 The first step was to remove all the stickers from each piece.
 The easiest way to do this was with goo-gone.
-I then gave the whole frame a scrub down with soap and water and immediately dried it.
+The whole frame got a scrub down with soap and water and then I left it to dry.

 I took the frame outside and started spray painting.
 I gave the whole thing an even coat, waited two hours, and gave it another coat.
 To make sure that it would be possible to adjust the legs to be level on our floor, I went very lightly around the top flanges.
 For all the other joints, the spray paint acted as glue and now this baby is solid!